 It is a requirement that we cover Early Years Foundation Stage Curriculum for 2 - 5 year olds, which happens easily through our child-led sessions.
-At Venture the children's experience goes above and beyond the statutory curriculum.
+At Venture the children's experience goes above and beyond the statutory curriculum and what can be experienced at a conventional preschool or nursery.
 Our ever changing outdoor environment enables the children to choose from a wide and diverse range of activities and personal and social development comes to the fore as they collaborate, problem solve and learn to keep themselves healthy and safe.

 Personal, Social and Emotional Development

 Spending time outdoors allows children to learn about and connect with nature and also with themselves and others.
 Children behave very differently in an open, outdoor environment as opposed to a noisy, busy indoor environment.
 Emotionally children are more balanced and negative behaviours are reduced.
 Team building skills are extremely important when tackling challenges outdoors and are developed alongside social skills in a natural, unforced way.

 Using tools .
 Competing .
 Assessing risk .
 Cooperative games .
 Day dreaming .
 Role play .
 Shelter building .
 Team work .
 Fire lighting .
 Negotiating .
 Discussing opinions .
 Sharing snacks / equipment .
 Completing challenges .